How to Add Remote Linux Host to Zabbix Server for Monitoring

 Link new templates: Template OS Linux

-Finally, click on “Add” to complete the addition of host.
+Finally, click on Add to complete the addition of the host.

-Once you have added a host to Zabbix server, you can monitor the host for any problem by going to “Monitoring“.
-Below are the important sub monitoring tabs.
+Once you have added a host to Zabbix server, you can monitor the host for any problem by going to Monitoring.

 Dashboard: Overview of the whole infrastructure.